Got a question? Chances are someone else asked it as well. Check out our handy FAQ to see responses to commonly asked questions.

 What is the difference between homogenised and unhomogenised milk?

 Homogenised milk has the cream distributed evenly throughout the milk.
 The milk is forced under pressure through a fine gap which evenly distributes fat particles through the milk.
 Unhomogenised milk will have a cream layer on top of the milk as it has not gone through the fine gap.
 Most milks in Australia, and indeed in the Pauls range, are homogenised.
-If you are specifically after unhomogenised milk, why not try Pauls Pure Organic Unhomogenised Milk, available in a 1L carton.
+If you are specifically after unhomogenised milk, why not try Pauls Pure Organic Unhomogenised Milk, available in a 1L carton or Pauls Farmhouse Gold Unhomogenised Milk, available in a 1.5L carton.